 Building consultants ensure the financial and environmental stability of the construction process.
 They advise and liaise with people at all stages of the construction to ensure safe and efficient project execution.

 To become a building consultant in Australia, consider completing a tertiary qualification or a TAFE-accredited course in building and construction.
 Get registered with the Australian Institute of Buildings to work as a registered builder in Australia.

-This blog discusses the daily responsibilities, personal and academic requirements, earnings, and study pathways to becoming a building consultant in Australia.
+This blog discusses the daily responsibilities, personal requirements, qualifications, courses, salary, job opportunities, and study pathways to becoming a licensed building consultant in Australia.

 1. What Is A Building Consultant In Australia?